Walter Amaker -- Orangeburg

-Arrangements are incomplete and will be announced later by Simmons Funeral Home and Crematory of Orangeburg
+Visitation will be held Thursday, Jan.
+6, from 2 to 7 p.m. at the funeral home.

-Due to COVID-19 restrictions, the family requests you do not visit the home; however, condolences may be expressed via telephone to his daughter, Mrs. Annette Jones, at 803-387-8762 between the hours of 3 and 7 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19 restrictions, the family requests you do not visit the home; however, condolences may be expressed via telephone to his daughter, Mrs. Annette Jones at 803-387-8762 between the hours of 3 to 7 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.